perfectprice/perfectprice-docs/data-formats/car_rental.md

 #### 4.7.
 Looks or pageviews

-When a user views a booking page, or you get a request from a GDS or online booking tool for a price quote, knowing that is important data in determining whether there is demand for a particular vehicle–that you're getting or not getting.
+When a user views a booking page, or you get a request from a GDS or online booking tool for a price quote, knowing that is important data in determining whether there is demand for a particular vehicle.

 These are event logs and we receive them in [JSON](https://en.wikipedia.org/wiki/JSON) format that contains common fields and event type specific fields in the following format :